Equity Risk Premium

 = Rate of Return on the Stock Market − Risk-free Rate

-Rate of return on the stock market is the return on the relevant stock exchange.
-Stock indices such as S&P 500, approximates the market return.
+Rate of return on the stock market is the return on the relevant stock index, such as S&P 500.

 Equity risk premium on an individual stock equals the product of equity risk premium on the market and the stock's beta coefficient.

 Equity Risk Premium (on an individual stock)

 = Beta Coefficient × (Return on the Stock Market − Risk-free Rate)